micmejia/bible-dump/NKJV/Isaiah/Isa 32.md

 Behold, a king will reign in righteousness, And princes will rule with justice.

 ###### 2
-A man will be as a hiding place from the wind, And a [^a]cover from the tempest, As rivers of water in a dry place, As the shadow of a great rock in a weary land.
+A man will be as a hiding place from the wind, And a cover from the tempest, As rivers of water in a dry place, As the shadow of a great rock in a weary land.

 ###### 3
 The eyes of those who see will not be dim, And the ears of those who hear will listen.

 ###### 4
-Also the heart of the [^b]rash will understand knowledge, And the tongue of the stammerers will be ready to speak plainly.
+Also the heart of the rash will understand knowledge, And the tongue of the stammerers will be ready to speak plainly.

 ###### 5
-The foolish person will no longer be called [^c]generous, Nor the miser said _to be_ bountiful;
+The foolish person will no longer be called generous, Nor the miser said _to be_ bountiful;

 ###### 6
 For the foolish person will speak foolishness, And his heart will work iniquity: To practice ungodliness, To utter error against the Lord, To keep the hungry unsatisfied, And he will cause the drink of the thirsty to fail.